What is IBS?

-1. IBS stands for Irritable Bowel Syndrome and is not to be confused with Inflammatory Bowel Disease (IBD), which includes Crohn’s disease and Ulcerative Colitis.
+1. IBS stands for Irritable Bowel Syndrome.
+One should not confuse it with Inflammatory Bowel Disease (IBD), which includes Crohn’s disease and Ulcerative Colitis.

-2. It is one of the most common conditions seen by gastroenterologists and primary-care physicians, affecting between 7 and 15% of the population worldwide.
-In the US, the latest data show a prevalence of 8%.
-IBS is more common in women than in men and commonly diagnosed before the age of 50 years.
+2. IBS is one of the most common conditions seen by gastroenterologists and primary-care physicians.
+According to statistics, it affects between 10 and 15% of the population worldwide.
+Interestingly, IBS is more common in women than in men and is commonly diagnosed before the age of 50 years.

 3. IBS is characterized by a cluster of symptoms: abdominal pain, bloating, excessive flatulence, and altered bowel habits (diarrhea, constipation, or both).
 Although there is no structural damage to the intestines, these symptoms greatly affect one’s quality of life.

 4. There are a number of other diseases that have these same gastrointestinal symptoms, which makes IBS difficult to diagnose.
-It is important to have a diagnosis from a gastroenterologist before starting any dietary therapy as there is a risk to miss diagnosing diseases such as IBD, celiac disease, endometriosis or others.
+Indeed, it is important to have a diagnosis from a gastroenterologist before starting any dietary therapy as there is a risk of misdiagnosing.
+For instance, diseases that could mimic IBS are IBD, celiac disease, endometriosis, and others.

-7. These are sugars and fibers found in many healthy foods:
+2. FODMAPs are present in many healthy foods:

-8. In people with IBS, these carbohydrates are poorly absorbed or not absorbed at all.
-As such, they draw water and are fermented by bacteria in the gut, leading to excessive gas production, bloating, abdominal pain, and other symptoms after eating the foods that contain them.
+3. In people with IBS, these carbohydrates are poorly absorbed or not absorbed at all.
+As such, they draw water and travel to the large intestine, where our friendly bacteria ferment them, leading to excessive gas production, bloating, abdominal pain, and other symptoms.

-9. The Low FODMAP Diet is not a life-long diet.
+4. The Low FODMAP Diet is not a life-long diet.
 On the contrary, the strict low FODMAP phase, or elimination, only needs to be followed until symptoms are resolved.
 Although the length varies with individuals, it typically lasts 2-4 weeks.
-As it eliminates many nutritious foods, if followed long-term, this diet may lead to nutritional deficiencies.
+As it eliminates many nutritious foods, if followed long-term, this diet may lead to nutritional deficiencies and other problems.